Spinnenzunge/ngx-tealium/README.md

 ### 1. Import the `TealiumTrackingModule`

+> For Angular standalone support add `provideTealiumTracking()` to your app providers.

 After installation you can use the ngx-tealium library in your Angular project.
 You have to import `TealiumTrackingModule.forRoot()` in the root NgModule of your application.